I live in Mexico on 1000 euros a month!

 At the moment I am spending around 900 euros, some months a little more, other months a little less, depending on my trips to the province.
 In pesos that equals 18.000 MXN.
 I want to try to bring it down with another 3000 MXN (150 euros more or less depending on exchange rates)

-So here is a rough break down of my monthly expenses during December 2019:
+So here is some insight in my monthly expenses during December 2019:

 It makes a total of 938 Euros.
 I still have to pay bank fees since I do not have a Mexican bank account yet.
 So include the bank fees and exchange rate going up and down a bit, that is around 1000 euros a month.

-And this was an expensive month, I had great steak for Christmas and went out a lot for I did not feel like cooking.
+And this was an expensive month, I had great steak for Christmas and went out a lot because I did not feel like cooking.
 In January I started eating more away from the tourist area and in the restaurants around 30th Avenue where prices and tips are more reasonable.
-I can already see a dramatic drop in spendings.
+I can already see a dramatic drop in spending.

 I know my rent is high, but this little studio offers all I need and feels good